 Preparing The I-601A Waiver Application

-It is important that you understand the application process and what steps must be taken to ensure that you have a strong chance at receiving an approval.
+It is important that you understand the application process and what steps must be taken to ensure that you have a strong chance of receiving approval.